 Visiting Universal Studios Hollywood when you or someone you love has a disability does not have to be a daunting task.
-If you are not sure which rides or attractions will work for you family or how to maximize your time in the park, you have come to the right frogs!
-We will break down some Universal Studios Hollywood disability basics to answer your questions and tell you where to go if you need more assistance.
+If you are not sure which rides or attractions will work for your family or how to maximize your time in the park, you have come to the right frogs!
+We will break down some Universal Studios Hollywood with disabilities basics to answer your questions and tell you where to go if you need more assistance.
 The team members in the park will also be hoppy to assist you with your needs.

 How to Manage Universal Studios Hollywood with Disabilities

 Wheelchairs and Mobility

 Whether you bring your own wheelchair or rent one at the park, here are some guidelines for using a wheelchair at Universal Studios Hollywood.
 Even if you do not require a chair in your daily life, you might find it hopful to rent one in the park.
 This is a good idea if you are unable to walk long distances or stand for long periods of time.
 If you have trouble with balance or fatigue easily due to medical problems, neurological issues or injuries, renting a chair can keep you safer in the crowded theme park.
 Here's some hopful information about using or renting a wheelchair or ECV at Universal Studios.
 Plus, here's what you need to know about accessing the park's shows and attractions.

 Wheelchair accessibility in the park includes the following: